Breaking down the difference between a Traditional and Roth 401(k)

 What’s the catch?

 There are limitations to just how much one can take advantage of these types of accounts.
-Typically, these limitations come in the form of how much you can contribute to the account each year.
+Typically, these limitations come in the form of how much you can contribute to different account types each year.

-The IRS refers to an employee’s contributions as “elective deferrals” (because you’re voluntarily deferring a portion of your paycheck) and the limit is reviewed and updated based on cost of living adjustments annually.
+The IRS refers to employee contributions to a 401(k) plan as "elective deferrals" (because you’re voluntarily tax-deferring a portion of your paycheck) and the limit is reviewed and updated based on cost of living adjustments (COLAs) annually.

-• These limits are the same for traditional and Roth 401(k) accounts and reflect the total amount you can contribute across the two.
-For example: If you’re 35 years old, you can contribute up to $20,500 to a traditional 401(k), to a Roth 401(k), or to a mix of both.
-Please note: If you are offered more than one 401(k) in a given year (like when you start with a new employer), the cap on your contributions does not reset.
+- These limits are the same for traditional and Roth 401(k) elective deferrals and reflect the total amount you can contribute across the two.
+For example: If you’re 35 years old, you can contribute up to $23,500 as a traditional pre-tax deferral, as a Roth 401(k) deferral, or a mix of both.
+Please note: If you are eligible to participate in more than one 401(k) plan in a given year (like when you start with a new employer), the cap on your elective deferral contributions does not reset as this is an individual taxpayer limit.

 So, what exactly am I deciding between?